rudrajit-basu/kgms-kid/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-[Use 'yarn install' to load the node modules before using next steps]
+[Use 'yarn install' to download the node modules before using next steps]

 ## Available Scripts